WHITE-HAT999/testtttt/README.md

 	getgenv()[indexSetClipboard] = function(data)
-		if checkSirius() and checkSetting("Intelligent Clipboard Interception").current then local title = "Would you like to copy this to your clipboard?" local content = "Sirius has prevented a script from setting the below text to your clipboard, would you like to allow this, or prevent it from copying?" local url = data or "Unknown Clipboard" local gradient = ColorSequence.new({ColorSequenceKeypoint.new(0, Color3.new(0, 0, 0)),ColorSequenceKeypoint.new(1, Color3.new(0.776471, 0.611765, 0.529412))}) local actions = {{"Allow", true}, {"Don't Allow", false}}
+		if checkSirius() and checkSetting("Intelligent Clipboard Interception").current then local title = "Would you like to copy this to your clipboard?" local content = "Contro has prevented a script from setting the below text to your clipboard, would you like to allow this, or prevent it from copying?" local url = data or "Unknown Clipboard" local gradient = ColorSequence.new({ColorSequenceKeypoint.new(0, Color3.new(0.0, 0.0, 0.0)),ColorSequenceKeypoint.new(1, Color3.new(0.529412, 0.611765, 0.776471))}) local actions = {{"Allow", true}, {"Don't Allow", false}}

 			local answer = securityDetection(title, content, url, gradient, actions)